Table of Contents

 - Obesity: more likely to be immobile and have venous stasis

-- Immobility (e.g. long-haul flight): causes venous stasis
+- Immobility (e.g. long flight): causes venous stasis

 - Thrombophilia: many genetic conditions are responsible for making the blood hypercoagulable. e.g. deficiency of certain proteins that inhibit excess clotting, or excess of proteins that promote clotting.

-- Others: intravenous drug use, HIV, infection, cancer, chemotherapy, pregnancy and the postpartum period, Hughes syndrome, dehydration, smoking.
+- Others: intravenous drug use, HIV, infection, cancer, chemotherapy, pregnancy and the postpartum period, Hughes syndrome (or antiphospholipid syndrome, an autoimmune disease in which an overactive immune system produces antiphospholipid antibodies (aPL) which cause the blood to clot too quickly both in veins and arteries), dehydration, smoking.

 Pathophysiology of DVT